SachinSonawane/HarryDetails/README.md

 ## Impemented functionality
 * By default, the accounts is loaded in the ascending order of the field 'order'.
+* You can sort your account details by account type.
-* You can serach yor details by 'name' also arrange it in ascending / descending order.
+* You can serach yor details also arrange it in ascending / descending order.
 * Search by account category option is available.